 A student recently visited my office hours in a desolate condition.
-Complaints about a class, another class, another professor, poured out of his mouth no sooner than tears began streaming down his face.
-The world as he knew it was crashing in on him.
+Complaints about a class, another class, another professor, poured out of their mouth no sooner than tears began streaming down their face.
+The world as they knew it was crashing in on them.
 Perseverating on fears, the unknown possibility of a dark future, seemingly unable to be here now…

 I found myself calm, attuned, and open-hearted.
 In listening and observing, I sought to see the student.
 I sought to provide a mirror, and offered the following “prescription” written on the front and back of an index card:

 Practice non-judgement.
 Notice when your mind perseverates on something — an expectation, a perceived “failure.”
 Notice when it’s you against yourself in the ring.
 Yet in noticing, do not judge it.
 Just allow it to be, and move on.
 Ah, it is there, my teacher, how interesting.
 It is not good, it is not bad, it just is. #mindfulness

 Notice nature.
 As you walk out into the world, look around you in nature.
 Notice.
 What is happening outside?
 The changing seasons, the falling of leaves, the preparation for winter, a cool brisk breeze… These are all beautiful reflections of letting go.
 Changes occurring in the macrocosm all around you on Earth, are also occurring within you as a microcosm.
 The antidote is always the opposite.
 Ground into the earth, drink water, find a place to be, just be, without another agenda. #naturewalk